History of India (1947–present): Congress rule continues

 The concerns and controversies over the 2010 Commonwealth Games rocked the country in 2010, raising questions about the credibility of the government followed by the 2G spectrum case and Adarsh Housing Society scam.
 In mid-2011, Anna Hazare, a prominent social activist, staged a 12-day hunger strike in Delhi in protest at state corruption, after government proposals to tighten up anti-graft legislation fell short of his demands.

+In June 2010, violent unrest broke out in Kashmir over the fake encounter killing of three Kashmiri people by security forces suspected to be Pakistani terrorists along the Line of Control.

 Despite all this, India showed great promise with a higher growth rate in gross domestic product.
 In January 2011, India assumed a nonpermanent seat in the United Nations Security Council for the 2011–12 term.
 In 2004, India had launched an application for a permanent seat on the UN Security Council, along with Brazil, Germany and Japan.
 In March, India overtook China to become the world's largest importer of arms.

 The Telangana movement reached its peak in 2011–12, leading to formation of India's 29th state, Telangana, in June 2014.